stas00/the-art-of-debugging/methodology.md

 `git bisect` helps to quickly find the commit that caused a certain problem.

-Use case: Say, you were using `transformers==4.33.0` and then you needed a more recent feature so you upgraded to the bleed-edge `transformers@main` and your code broke. there could have been hundreds of commits between the two versions and it'd be very difficult to find the right commit that lead to the breakage by going through all the commits.
+Use case: Say, you were using `transformers==4.33.0` and then you needed a more recent feature so you upgraded to the bleed-edge `transformers@main` and your code broke.
+There could have been hundreds of commits between the two versions and it'd be very difficult to find the right commit that lead to the breakage by going through all the commits.
 Here is how you can quickly find out which commit was the cause.

+footnote: HuggingFace Transformers is actually pretty good at not breaking often, but given its complexity and enormous size it happens nevertheless and the problems are fixed very quickly once reported.
+Since it's a very popular Machine Learning library it makes for a good debugging use case.

-Solution: Bisecting all the commits between the known good and bad commits.
+Solution: Bisecting all the commits between the known good and bad commits to find the one commit that's to blame.

-We are going to use 2 terminals A and B. Terminal A will be used for `git bisect` and terminal B for testing your software.
+We are going to use 2 shell terminals: A and B. Terminal A will be used for `git bisect` and terminal B for testing your software.
 There is no technical reason why you couldn't get away with a single terminal but it's easier with 2.

-1. In terminal A fetch the git repo and install it in devel mode (`pip install -e .`) into your python environment.
+1. In terminal A fetch the git repo and install it in devel mode (`pip install -e .`) into your Python environment.
 ```
 git clone https://github.com/huggingface/transformers
 cd transformers
 pip install -e .
 ```
-Now the code of this clone will be used automatically when you run your application, instead of the version you previously installed from pypi or conda or elsewhere.
+Now the code of this clone will be used automatically when you run your application, instead of the version you previously installed from PyPi or Conda or elsewhere.

+Also for simplicity we assume that all the dependencies have already been installed.

 2. next we launch the bisecting - In terminal A, run: